 Small Oven Pastries believes that pastries, no matter how fancy, deserve to be enjoyed by anyone, anywhere, anytime.
 We specialize in macarons, meringues & more, making our treats from scratch with an emphasis on local Vermont ingredients and seasonal flavors.

-We are proud members of the Vermont Fresh Network and the Shelburne Business and Professional Association.
+We are proud members of the Vermont Fresh Network, the Vermont Speciality Food Association, and the Shelburne Business and Professional Association.

 Small Oven Pastries is operated out of Shelburne, Vermont, by Elizabeth Berman, chief confectioner and flavor master.
 Prior to establishing Small Oven Pastries, Elizabeth worked in higher education as an academic librarian, administrator, and faculty member in the UVM Food Systems Graduate Program.
 This unique background, coupled with training at the Cambridge School for Culinary Arts in Cambridge, MA, and lifelong wanderlust, is the foundation for her bold and creative exploration of flavors and her deep connection with the local foodscape.